Judo Bank S&P Global Manufacturing PMI final April 2024 from Australia comes in at 49.6

 manufacturing input and output prices still below the

-• The jump in the input price index in April suggests that cost
+readings from the services sector. - The jump in the input price index in April suggests that cost

 pressures are rising, likely due to a combination of higher